wbayever-vcw/plot/docs/features/marks.md

 * projection - the [projection](./projections.md) stream, if any

 :::tip
-When writing a plugin, prefer *context*.document to the global document; this will allow your code to run in different contexts such as a server-side rendering environment.
+When you write a plugin, using *context*.document allows your code to run in different contexts such as a server-side rendering environment.
 :::

 The last argument, *next*, is a function that can be called to continue the render chain.
 For example, if you wish to animate a mark to fade in, you can render it as usual, immediately set its opacity to 0, then bring it to life with D3: